Customer Loyalty Programs Pros and Cons

 4. Getting more data from customers

 56% of consumers are willing to share data to receive better service.
-This means you can get more data from the customers who subscribe to your loyalty program.
+This means you can get more data from customers who subscribe to your rewards program.
 A loyalty program data gives you a complete view of customer behavior, buying habits, and preferences.
-It will help you to target them better with the relevant content, personalized promotions and help with up- and cross-selling.
-You can use the provided data for omni-channel customer communications.
-A well-developed loyalty program with reporting and tracking features allows companies to segment customers and differentiate profitable customer segments from unprofitable ones.
+It will help you target them better with the relevant content, personalized promotions, and help with up- and cross-selling.
+You can use the provided data for omnichannel customer communications.
+A well-developed customer loyalty software with reporting and tracking features allows companies to segment customers and differentiate profitable customer segments from unprofitable ones.

-Through a loyalty program you can reward the more profitable customer segments, instead of reducing prices for all customers.
+Through a loyalty program, you can reward the more profitable customer segments, instead of reducing prices for all customers.
 This is the most efficient way to focus your budget on the customers that generate the most profit for your company and stop burning money on unnecessary price reductions.
-Remember that the top 10% of your customer base spend 3x more than your average customer.
+Remember that the top 10% of your customer base spends 3x more than your average customer.

 6. Brand advocacy

-A loyalty program could also encourage free referrals, as enthusiastic customers may share their experience with their family and friends either in-person or online.
-70% of consumers would be more likely to recommend a brand with a good loyalty program (source: Hubspot).
+A rewards scheme could also encourage free referrals, as enthusiastic customers may share their experience with their family and friends either in-person or online.
+70% of consumers would be more likely to recommend a brand with a good rewards program (source: Hubspot).
 Bain & Company’s research showed that repeat customers are more likely to refer others.
 After just one purchase from an online apparel retailer, an average shopper was likely to refer three other people to the site.
 A customer that made ten purchases from an online apparel retailer was likely to refer seven different people to the site.

 Cons of Loyalty Programs